-Students can change their first name whenever they want via the request form.
+Students can change their first and/or middle name whenever they want via the request form.
 Keep in mind that government-issued photo ID is required for services such as Financial Aid/OSAP, Ontario Universities’ Application Centre (OUAC), etc.

 As an international applicant, it is strongly recommended that the name on your Humber account matches your name as it appears on government-issued identification at the time of entry to Canada.
 This will help you avoid issues with obtaining/maintaining a valid study permit.
 Contact the International Centre for more information.

 To avoid any confusion with another institution, the name on documents issued by Humber should match the name that you provide when applying to other institutions.

 No, your new name will not be impacted by any program or campus change.